 We Stories loves libraries and librarians!
 Two of our first cheerleaders and most steadfast partners are the leaders of St. Louis County Library and Kirkwood Public Library.
 Starting in 2016, these library systems gave us an important organizational boost and help to garner important regional momentum.

 In both systems We Stories curricular titles are labeled as “We Stories” and searchable in the library database.
 This enables participating We Stories families, and all other community members, to access a wonderful, diverse list of books at no cost.
 We have also developed We Stories kit libraries covering more than 26 different themes.
-Each kit contains 4-6 books, discussion guides, parent resources and often an activity or toy.
+Each kit contains 4-6 books, a discussion guide, parent resources and often an activity or toy.

-We also invite interested institutions to tune in to an upcoming webinar on July 24th with Embrace Race, a national multiracial community of parents, teachers, experts, and other caring adults who support each other to meet the challenges that race poses to our children, families, and communities.
-Registration details can be found here when available.
+We also invite interested institutions to check out our past webinar with Embrace Race, a national multiracial community of parents, teachers, experts, and other caring adults who support each other to meet the challenges that race poses to our children, families, and communities.
+A copy of the webinar can be found here, and supporting materials, here.